deepfence/.github/profile/readme.md

 - [FlowMeter](https://github.com/deepfence/FlowMeter) - ⭐ ⭐ Use ML to classify flows and packets as benign or malicious. ⭐ ⭐ <br>
 - [YaraHunter](https://github.com/deepfence/YaraHunter) - 🔍🔍 Malware scanner for cloud-native, as part of CI/CD and at Runtime 🔍🔍 <br>

+## Speed Up Your Developer Security Experience with Our Docker extension

+- [SecretScanner](https://github.com/deepfence/secretscanner-docker-extension) - Find secrets and passwords in container images and file systems via Docker extension
+- [YaraHunter](https://github.com/deepfence/yarahunter-docker-extension) - Malware scanner for cloud-native, as part of CI/CD and at Runtime via Docker extension

 ## Deepfence Enterprise

 - [ThreatStryker](https://deepfence.io/threatstryker/) - ThreatStryker, the enterprise solution that extends ThreatMapper with runtime attack analysis, threat assessment, and targeted protection for your applications